mathieu/decisions-on-ml/ml-model-static-hosting/README.md

 Fill input parameters in the UI to execute the REST endpoint.
 ![Flow](../docs/images/ml-model-stating-hosting-screen-3.png "Prediction inputs")

+![Flow](../docs/images/ml-model-stating-hosting-screen-4.png "Prediction results")

 Congratulations!
 You obtained a risk score computed by the scikit-learn ML model.
-![Flow](../docs/images/ml-model-stating-hosting-screen-4.png "Prediction results")

-From there you can get a loan payment default risk score by sending an HTTP request.

-The JSON response returns the probability of a payment default.
+In the JSON response you see the probability of a payment default.

-You can test the hosted ML method with other parameters and through a curl command.
+You can conduct other tests in the OpenAPI window, OpenAPI generated clients or through a curl command.

+## Summary
+You have experimented a lightweight approach to host a scikit-learn ML model and expose it through a REST method.
+The Docker image includes the ML model prepared by a data scientist and shared as a pickle file.